It’s understandable that some people are finding it more challenging to stay sober during a crisis like Covid.

 A healthy balance of mental and physical activity, combined with opportunities for rest and relaxation is what we’re aiming for.
 Times are hard out there – anything you can do to make it easier on yourself is good.

-Suggestion: schedule at least one self-nurturing activity into your daily plan
+Action: schedule at least one self-nurturing activity into your daily plan

 The Covid-19 Virus has brought devastation and grief to families, businesses and communities.
 It has disrupted life as we know it and it’s important to recognise the trauma and fear that it’s creating.